hxtree/galaxyops/README.md

 deploy services.

-During CI, an artifact from each project **MUST** be generated and uploaded to S3.
+During CI, an artifact from each project **MUST** be generated and uploaded to S3 for auditing and deployment purposes.
 This artifact **SHOULD** be processed by AWS CodePipeline for CD.

 <details>
   <summary>Initial Infrastructure Provisioning</summary>